-Course Advisory: CIS 001 with a grade of C or better; CIS 061 with a grade of C or better; SCC minimum English and Math standards.
+Course Advisory: CIS 001 with a minimum grade of C; CIS 061 with a minimum grade of C; SCC minimum English and Math standards.
 Focuses on the enhancement of Web pages by adding interactivity and functionality through the use of client-side programming.
 Three hours lecture.

-Access-Database Management System
+Access-Database Mangement Systems

-Course Advisory: CIS 001 with a grade of C or CR or better.
-An introduction to relational database management using microcomputers.
+Course Advisory: CIS 001 with a minimum grade of C. An introduction to relational database management using microcomputers.
 Micosoft's Access database management program is used.
 Students will learn how to create and maintain relational database structures, organize and manipulate data, ask questions of the data, create custom forms for entering data and custom reports for printing the data.
 How to publish objects on the Internet's World Wide Web is presented.
 The student will learn how to construct a complete application combining previously created tables, queries, forms, and reports.
 Visual BASIC Applications (VBA) and Structured Query Language (SQL) are introduced.
 Advanced database design is explored and the student learns how to 'normalize' a database structure.
 Three hours lecture.